ClaudioESSilva/claudioessilva.github.io/content/post/2020-09-22-recover-database-encrypted-modules-code-with-dbatools.md

 * R - Rule
 * D - Default

-You can run the following T-SQL statement to check on <a href="https://docs.microsoft.com/en-us/sql/relational-databases/system-catalog-views/sys-sql-modules-transact-sql">sys.sql_modules</a> which objects you have and if they are encrypted or not (the `definition` column has the `NULL` value).
+You can run the following T-SQL statement to check on [sys.sql_modules](https://docs.microsoft.com/en-us/sql/relational-databases/system-catalog-views/sys-sql-modules-transact-sql) which objects you have and if they are encrypted or not (the `definition` column has the `NULL` value).
 ``` sql
 SELECT sm.object_id, o.name, o.type, sm.definition
   FROM sys.sql_modules sm